MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 |---|---|---|---|-------|----------------------------------|
 |T|Blob|ExternalTables|Docs|[{ "Name": "x",  "CslType": "long"},<br> { "Name": "s",  "CslType": "string" }]|{}|

-## External Tables in Azure Storage or Azure Data Lake
+## External tables in Azure Storage or Azure Data Lake

 The following command describes how to create an external table.
 The table can be located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.
 See [storage connection strings](../api/connection-strings/storage.md) to create the connection string for each of these options.